MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 - Add non-BYOK enabled environments – these are environments that you haven’t encrypted with your own key.
 - Migrate BYOK enabled environments – these are environments that you have encrypted with your own key.

-1. Create a new encryption key and a new Enterprise policy.
+1. Create a new encryption key and a new enterprise policy.
-1. Or use an existing Enterprise policy.
+1. Or use an existing enterprise policy.
 1. Add the non-BYOK or BYOK environment to the policy - see ### Add an environment to the enterprise policy to encrypt data

 > [!Note]